openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/12_errors.rst

 This specification uses the terms as follows:

--  *error* to denote runtime errors, and
+-  *Error* to denote runtime errors, and

--  *exception* to denote failures.
+-  *Exception* to denote failures.

 The difference between these two terms is that *exceptions* are the